(Hardcover, Delacorte Press)

 The Magician is the second in The Secrets of the Immortal Nicholas Flamel series, picking up where The Alchemyst left off.
 I hadn't read The Alchemyst and normally, I hate jumping into a series without reading the first book.
 However, I picked up The Magician and found it very easy to get into the story of the twins, Josh and Sophie.
 Michael Scott does a great job explaining the events in the first book without spending too much time on the details.
 So even if you haven't read The Alchemyst, I recommend that you read The Magician and here's five reasons why...

 #5.
 I saved the best for last.
 The exciting ending of The Magician takes place in the Catacombs of Paris.
 Now, thousands of bones piled into intricate patterns in the underground of Paris may sound like one author's creative imagination, but these Catacombs do really exist.
 I've been there.
 It's very spooky.
 And an utterly cool place to stage a book's final battle.
-The Catacombs were created in the 18th century because the graveyards of Paris were overflowing with bodies, causing disease to become rampant in neighboring dwellings.

 You may be thinking that my obvious love affair for Paris has shaded my opinion of this book.
 I did take all these pictures myself and Paris remains one of my favorite cities.
 This book, however, is fantastic in its own right.
 Scott weaves together Norse, Greek, and Roman mythology ( and probably other mythologies that I just didn't recognize) in these books.
 It's easy to get caught up in the adventure and magic, and Josh and Sophie are complex, interesting characters, connected by their birth and yet highly individualized.
 I would recommend this series for anyone who likes the Percy Jackson series as well as anyone who likes books filled with magic and excitement.